chris-short/chrisshort.net/content/post/git-submodules-to-hugo-modules/index.md

     rm .gitmodules
     rm -rf theme*

+Note: You'll need to clear out the submodule from `.git/config` as well.

 ## Step Two: Change Theme in config.toml

 This section assumes you're using TOML.
 If you're using YAML, reference the Hugo docs for the right syntax.
 TOML users, your theme line should look like this: